AutomatedGOLE/documents/README.md

-# documents
+# Documents
-Documents relating to the AutomatedGOLE, NSI, and SENSE orojects
+Documents relating to the AutomatedGOLE, NSI, and SENSE projects.

+## Contents

+[software inventory](software/software.md) - sumarizes available software packages for NSI and SENSE.